 According to NIST 800-57, 1024-bit RSA keys are equivalent in strength to 80-bit symmetric keys, 2048-bit RSA keys to 112-bit symmetric keys and 3072-bit RSA keys to 128-bit symmetric keys.
 RSA claims that 1024-bit keys are likely to become crackable between 2006 and 2010 and that 2048-bit keys are sufficient until 2030.
 An RSA key length of 3072 bits should be used if security is required beyond 2030.
-NIST key management guidelines further suggest that 15360-bit RSA keys are equivalent in strength to 256-bit symmetric keys.
+NIST key management guidelines further suggest that 15360-bit RSA keys are equivalent in strength to 256-bit symmetric keys.4

 Similar considerations hold for the hash functions used.
 The MD5 hash function is known to have collisions, and a proof-of-principle collision between two certificates has been published.
-Also SHA-1 has recently been shown to provide less than 80 bits of security, but as more modern hash functions (such as SHA-256) are not yet widely supported, there is no ready alternative.
+Also SHA 1 has recently been shown to provide less than 80 bits of security.

 See also www.keylength.com for an overview and comparison based on various publications.